-Additionally, bankers and utility companies are likely wondering why they aren’t taking a slice of the pie.
+Additionally, bankers and utility companies are likely wondering why they aren't taking a slice of the pie.
 Utilities can raise funds for leases at a lower rate than Solar City.
 Bankers who finance SolarCity would likely be much happier to work with the impressive balance sheets of utility companies over SolarCity.
 And surely local installers would be capable of completing installations on behalf of competitors and utility companies.
 Plus, with the tax credits, SolarCity will need to wait to get paid for its invoices, which could be a crutch on cash flow.
-They could stay liquid with invoice factoring, but that will eat profits, which is tough for a growing business.

 I'm willing to wager that SolarCity will change the way we think and deliver electricity to end users.
 Distributed electricity generation is a great idea.
 But I'm not so willing to believe that SolarCity will be the company that gets rich from this new and growing industry.

 As a potential solar power user, SolarCity seems great.
 As an investor, I think it belongs in the “too hard” column; there are too many risks and no moat to be found.